rcdoc-org/ACL-Modification-and-Logging/README.md

     - This function is only called when no actions are made on the ACL in question and logs the csv file declared as a global variable that no changes were made to the file/folder in question.

 ## Running Details:
+This is a very powerfull script that allows you to quickly remove or grant rights to users in a large scale way.

+It can handle both removal and adding rights at the same time.